ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

 properties that do interact fully with the Key-Value Coding and Observation frameworks.

-TODO: Implement method for enabling properties on existing classes and tell why that is off by default and when it will be turned on by default.
+.. todo:: Implement method for enabling properties on existing classes and tell why that is off by default and when it will be turned on by default.

-TODO: The description is way to minimal, even the design document contained more information.
+.. todo:: The description is way to minimal, even the design document contained more information.

 .. class:: object_property(name=None, read_only=False, copy=False, dynamic=False, ivar=None, typestr=_C_ID, depends_on=None)